clarsbyte/robot-center-estimation/README.md

 1. Create a new directory and file called `calc_error`.
 Add a empty `__init__.py` file to this directory.
 Your file structure should look similar to this
 ![file structure](.md/calc_error_file_structure.png)

-2. Modify your `setup.py` to add a new "entry point" to the your solution package so you can run `ros2 run your_solution calc_error`.
+2. Modify your `setup.py` to add a new "entry point" to the your solution package so you can run `ros2 run your_solution calc_error`. (you can look at the setup.py of the simulation-maniskill package if you are stuck)

 3. Listen to the transforms from the node you wrote in part 1 and use it to calculate the positional error between detected_panel and the four ground truth panels